ChrisTitusTech/winutil/README.md

 ### Issues:

 - If you are unable to resolve christitus.com/win and are getting  errors launching the tool, it might be due to India blocking GitHub's content domain and preventing downloads.
-You'll be required to use a VPN to tunnel out of India.
+You may use a VPN or change your DNS provider to Google/Cloudflare/etc.

 Source: <https://timesofindia.indiatimes.com/gadgets-news/github-content-domain-blocked-for-these-indian-users-reports/articleshow/96687992.cms>